Description »

 This self-guided canoe adventure offers you a convenient and flexible way to discover the unique paddling opportunities of this stunning mountain area in north-west Sweden close to the Norwegian border.

 Rogen is an area of complete wilderness with virtually no infrastructure and very limited access.
-No previous canoeing experience is required, but you must be used to and proficient in travelling independently in remote areas and have a general good level of health and fitness for this experience.
+No previous canoeing experience is required, but you must be used to and proficient in travelling independently in remote areas, be generally confident on the water in a range of weather and wind conditions, and have a general good level of health and fitness for this experience.

 The main Rogen lake is surrounded by a beautiful network of smaller lakes, and there are some great options for day hikes during the tour if you wish to spend some time off the water.
 Photo: TS.